discreetlogcontracts/dlcspecs/Messaging.md

 ### The `event_descriptor` Type

-This type contains information about the outcomes in an event for which an oracle plans on releasing a signature over.
+This type contains information about the *exact* and fully specified outcomes  in an event for which an oracle plans on releasing a signature over.

 #### Version 0 `external_event_descriptor`

 1. type: 55300 (`external_event_descriptor_v0`)
 2. data:
-   * [`utf8_string`:`string`]
+   * [`string`:`external_name`]

-`string` can refer to anything here and it is up to the oracle and user to agree on how to interpret it.
+`external_name` can refer to anything here and it is up to the oracle and user to agree on how to interpret it.

 #### Version 0 `enum_event_descriptor`